wadhah101/insat-gl-knowledge/docs/GL3/Complexity Theory/advanced.md

-This section is very technical, and is intended only for those who can be bothered by the tiniest details.
-And is not required for this this course :smile:
+This section is very technical, and is intended only for those who can understand even the tiniest details.
+This chapter is as optional as it gets :smile:.